 Nice double post, retard.
 I can only assume you're referring to my response towards .
 He didn't make a scientific post for me to refute with data.
 I explained to him why the threat of poverty is motivational, and threw in the insult that, the only people who wouldn't understand this is those who've never experienced it.
 The "WALL OF ANECDOTE!!!" is one line.
 Everything else is explanation.
 If you we're addressing my response to you, everything I said is common knowledge, try at least going to the fucking Wikipedia page and you'll understand everything wrong with trying to use Aljazeera as some kind of referential source.

-The video cites actual IRS studies, look them up if you want More anecdote? this is useless.
+More anecdote? this is useless.
 He provided a source, which you where unable to respond to, except claim that in the "ReL WurLd" things are different.
 Your comments are of no use, and your opinions are silly and inadequate to use for an argument.

-Which is pretty useless when discussing a movement which seeks to reduce work hours.
 I can see where you must have become confused, the user who posted the vid was responding to the silly post made by this nigger